In this article, you’re going to learn: what is a debt snowball method? And how to use it to actually pay off multiple debt obligations.

 What is a debt snowball calculator?

-Debt snowball calculator is a tool that helps you calculate the different variables related to paying off debt using the snowball method.
-It takes out the burden of calculation from your shoulders.
+A debt snowball calculator is a tool that helps you calculate the different variables related to paying off debt using the snowball method.
+It takes out the burden of calculation off your shoulders.

 The most popular snowball calculator which also has the debt avalanche option is available on Nerdwallet.
 It allows you to calculate how much amount of interest you pay over a time period of paying debt and by which date you’ll be debt-free using the method.

 Here is what are the components of this calculator:

 - The name of the account.

 - Type of account whether it is a credit card, student loan, mortgage, car loan, medical bills, or other.

 - The principal amount remaining in debt.